By John Arceno

 It was evident that the defendant was not pleased with her sentencing, and so she gave him a choice to withdraw his guilty plea or to proceed with the sentence he’s been given.

-“Mr. Cohen, do you understand your choices?” asked the defense counsel.
+“Do you understand your choices?” the defense counsel asked the defendant.

 After a long moment of silence, the defendant spoke over the microphone, saying “I will not have a word with you as my attorney.”